flash62au/EngineDriver_Home/docs/operation/operation.rst

 Swipe (Web View Screen)
 """""""""""""""""""""""

-  You can swipe left or right twice from the *Throttle Screen* (if enabled in the preference).
+  You can swipe left or right twice from the |T-S| (if enabled in the preference).
-  You can also swipe left from the *Turnouts/Points Screen* (if enabled in the preference).
+  You can also swipe left from the |TP-S| (if enabled in the preference).
-  You can also swipe right from the *Routes Screen* (if enabled in the preference).
+  You can also swipe right from the |R-S| (if enabled in the preference).

   Note that 'Swipe Through Web' is automatically disabled if ``Auto-Web`` orientation is enabled in the `Screen Orientation <configuration/preferences.html#screen-orientation>`_ preference.